LinuxLab-ESGI/Random-Number-Generation-on-Linux-Systems/README.md

 ## /dev/random VS /dev/urandom

 As we mentioned before, on Linux systems, we have to use special files to generate random numbers.
-These two special files are the most commons ones and we can found them in most Linux distributions.
+These two special files are the most common ones and we can found them in most Linux distributions.

 ### /dev/random